andreacappelletti97/cs441_course_project/README.md

 	- output3.log

-In order to run multiple instances of the logGenerator we can launch the script under the <code>jar</code> folder named <code>launch.sh</code>.
+In order to run multiple instances of the logGenerator on our EC2 instance we can launch the script under the <code>jar</code> folder named <code>launch.sh</code>.

 ```bash